katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - Get single ticket
   - Respond to ticket
   - Update ticket status
+  - [NEW] Updated to use Body parameters instead of query parameters
+  - [NEW] Improved SQLModel usage for better ORM support
+  - [NEW] Switched from raw SQL to SQLModel select statements

 - [x] Authentication Endpoints (`backend/app/api/auth.py`)
   - User registration